debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide/geolocation-strategy-modes/geolocation-technology/readme.md

 ![](images/image7.png)

-Once completed the position is reported via LoRaWAN&trade; and the GPS component switches to the standby state.
+Once completed the position is reported via LoRaWAN™ and the GPS component switches to the standby state.

 Once the *gps_standby_timeout* delay expires, the GPS component is powered off.
 This leads to a loss of all data and ephemeris.